 Manganese also releases insulin, a hormone whose function is to carry excess glucose from the bloodstream into the cell.

 Manganese functions as a co-factor in various processes, including reproduction, development, brain function, and energy production.

 It’s also involved in the utilization of vitamins, including vitamin C and E, thiamine, and choline.

 Also, manganese promotes protein digestion, the utilization of amino acids, and the metabolism of carbohydrates and cholesterol.

 6. Reduces PMS symptoms

 In a study published in the American Journal of Obstetrics and Gynecology, women with low magnesium intake experienced mood swings and more pain.
-In contrast, those that increased their intake through whole-grain foods instead of refined grains had a much better control of the PMS symptoms.
+In contrast, those that increased their intake of whole-grain foods instead of refined grains had much better control of the PMS symptoms.

 Manganese has been used to treat certain conditions involving the nervous system.
 Also, since it’s an antioxidant, manganese helps neutralize free radicals that might cause oxidative stress and cause brain damage, and other related chronic conditions.